 Computing technology has evolved and become pervasive.
 A need has arisen to provide depth and breadth of knowledge about computer science and the management of technology to practicing professionals.
 The Computing program has answered the need.
 Practicing professionals use the program to broaden their scope of understanding, to establish their credentials, and to enable them to successfully handle the issues of emerging technology in their jobs.
 They have come to realize that technology does not stand still and if they rely only on their experiences, they could easily be left behind or pigeon-holed and limited in their options.

 Specializations have required courses that cover the specific elements of theory and practice related to a knowledge area.
 Upon graduation, the specializations are featured in your transcript.
-Concentrations are more flexible.
+A career focus is more flexible.
 Students choose from a wide variety of courses related to a knowledge area.
-There is no designation of your concentration on the diploma; concentrations are a guide for the selection of courses leading to career focus.
-We offer two specializations and numerous concentrations.
+There is no designation of your career focus on the diploma; a career focus is a guide for the selection of courses leading to a career path or goal.
+We offer two specializations and your choice of career focus.